-There are several different T-Top options for the Cobia 280 CC.
+There are several different T-Top options for the Cobia 301 CC.
 The T-Tops come with either a Weblon or a fiberglass hard top.
-Each of these tops has the option of being outfitted with an electronics box, forward and aft facing LED spreader lights, outriggers, recessed LED overhead lights, speakers, additional storage and electronic space.
+Each of these tops has the option of being outfitted with an electronics box, forward and aft facing LED spreader lights, outriggers, kingfish rod holders, recessed LED downlighting, recessed speakers, additional storage and electronic space.